Alicia Garza: Black Lives Matter

 With Opal Tometi and Patrisse Cullors, Garza birthed the Black Lives Matter hashtag.
-Garza is credited with inspiring the slogan when, after the July 2013 acquittal of George Zimmerman of murder in the death of Trayvon Martin, she posted on Facebook: "I continue to be surprised at how little Black lives matter...
+She is credited with inspiring the slogan when, after the July 2013 acquittal of George Zimmerman of murder in the death of Trayvon Martin, she posted on Facebook: "I continue to be surprised at how little Black lives matter...
 Our lives matter."
 Cullors shared this with the hashtag #BlackLivesMatter.
 She was also struck by the similarities of Trayvon Martin to her younger brother, Joey, feeling that Joey could have been killed instead.

 The organization Black Lives Matter was spurred on by the killings of Black people by police, racial disparities within the U.S. criminal legal system, mass incarceration, police militarization, and over-criminalization.
 In particular, the movement was born and Garza's post became popularized after protests emerged in Ferguson, Missouri, following the death of Michael Brown.

 Garza led the 2015 Freedom Ride to Ferguson, organized by Cullors and Darnell Moore, that launched the building of BlackLivesMatter chapters across the United States and the world.
-However, Garza does not think of the Black Lives Matter Movement as her creation; she feels her work is only a continuation of the resistance led by Black people in America.
-The movement and Garza are credited for popularizing the use of social media for mass mobilization in the United States; a practice called "mediated mobilization".
+Garza does not think of the Black Lives Matter Movement as her creation; she feels her work is only a continuation of the resistance led by Black people in America.
+The movement and Garza are credited for popularizing the use of social media for mass mobilization in the United States, a practice called "mediated mobilization".
 This practice has been used by other movements, such as the #MeToo movement.